-There has been a spike in fraudulent unemployment insurance claims complaints related to the ongoing COVID-19 pandemic involving the use of stolen personally identifiable information to submit fraudulent claims online.
+Fraudulent unemployment insurance claims involving the use of stolen personally identifiable information to submit fraudulent claims online are on the rise.
 Criminals obtain the stolen information using a variety of techniques, including the online purchase of stolen information, previous data breaches, computer intrusions and email phishing schemes, among other methods.
 Many victims of identity theft related to unemployment insurance claims do not know they have been targeted until they try to file a claim for unemployment insurance benefits, receive a notification from the state unemployment insurance agency, receive an IRS Form 1099-G showing the benefits collected from unemployment insurance, or get notified by their employer that a claim has been filed while the victim is still employed.

 Steps to Take in Response to a Fraudulent Claim